rasika2012/openchoreo/samples/deploying-applications/languages/python/README.md

 choreoctl logs --type build --build reading-list-python-service-build-01 --organization default-org --project default-project --component reading-list-python-service
 ```

+> [!Note]
+> The build will take around 5 minutes depending on the network speed.

 ## Check the Deployment Status
 You can check the deployment logs by running the following command.